-If the MTC console displays a connection has timed out message after you have accepted a self-signed certificate, the cause is likely to be one of the following:
+If a connection has timed out message is displayed in the MTC console after you have accepted a selfsigned certificate, the causes are likely to be the following:

-- Interrupted network access to the OAuth server - Interrupted network access to the OpenShift Container Platform console - Proxy configuration blocking access to the OAuth server.
+- Interrupted network access to the OAuth server - Interrupted network access to the OpenShift Container Platform console - Proxy configuration that blocks access to the oauth-authorization-server URL.
 See MTC console inaccessible because of OAuth timeout error for details.

-To determine the cause:
+To determine the cause of the timeout: